INJURIES suffered by victims of road traffic accidents are becoming increasingly serious, according to figures from two Singapore hospitals.

 In 2008, 129 road users - drivers, motorcyclists, pedestrians and cyclists - had injury severity scores above 16.
 Last year, there were 178 such patients.

-- Opened in Yishun in 2010, it has already observed a doubling in the number of severely injured trauma patients.
+KTPH, which opened in Yishun in 2010, has already observed a doubling in the number of severely injured trauma patients.